Catherine E. Snow: Maternal factors

 Snow's research studied if the mother's interaction had an impact on the child's vocabulary in both English and Spanish.
-The study looked at a sample of Latino children where Spanish was the predominant language.
-The research used home visits as a way to collect data on maternal factors.
-The home visits involved parental interviews, observing book sharing between the mother and the child and the mothers also had to complete a vocabulary test.
-Some questions that came up in the parental interview was the differences between their culture and the United States and also their beliefs of language acquisition and literacy.
-The book that was used to examine the mothers interaction with the child during book sharing time was Frog Where Are You? a picture book without words, by Mercer Mayer.
-The objective of this was because this book provided the tools for a child to create narratives if the mother encouraged this response during the activity.
 The study found that when mother's used labeling questions during book sharing time, it had a positive impact on the child's vocabulary.
 When the mother used labeling questions it also had a strong a positive connection with Spanish vocabulary while it also had a weaker and positive connection with English vocabulary.
 The study also found how Spanish culture may have an effect in having their children have open ended responses with their mothers.
 The more the mother spoke in English the negative result it had in the child's Spanish vocabulary but positively impacted the child's English vocabulary.
-Mother and child interaction has a positive influence on cognitive skills and lexical development.